This set of Basic Civil Engineering Questions and Answers for Experienced people focuses on “Types of Cement and Uses”.

 Explanation: The initial and final setting time of rapid hardening cement is the same as that of ordinary cement.
 It attains higher strength in less time.
 It develops the same strength of ordinary cement in four days rather than 28 days.

 3. High alumina cement can be used for massive concrete work.

 Explanation: High alumina cement is obtained by adding 55% bauxite and 35-45% lime.
 It hardens rapidly and it is costlier.
 It cannot be used for massive concrete work.

-4. How many types of cements are there based on ability to set in presence of water?
+4. How many types of cement are there based on the ability to set in presence of water?

 Explanation: The 2 types are hydraulic and non-hydraulic cement.
 Hydraulic cement sets and becomes adhesive due to reaction with water.
 Non-hydraulic cement does not set under-water or in wet conditions.

 Explanation: Air-entraining agents are added to cement during manufacturing.
-These creates voids and in turn increases workability when used in concrete.
+These create voids and in turn increases workability when used in concrete.